 Public mill list and grievance addendum

 Our universe of mills list is updated twice a year.
-To access the full 2019 mill list, please click here: AAK Public Mill List.
+To access the first half 2020 mill list, please click here: AAK Public Mill List.

 In addition, we have published a grievance addendum that lists the companies that we have recorded a grievance against.
 This list will be updated on a more regular basis.
 To access the grievance addendum, please click here: Grievance Addendum, July 2020.